-Fog Hunter - Dorset & Jurassic Coast
+Fog Hunter Forecast for Dorset & Jurassic Coast

 Fog photography in Dorset.
 Valley mist surrounding Corfe Castle, sea fog rolling over Durdle Door, atmospheric conditions at Lulworth Cove and Kimmeridge Bay.